What Bad News is Teaching Me About a Good God

 Bad news: The pin broke off in her elbow joint (which is extremely rare), and immediate surgery needed to retrieve it.

-Surgery #2: I have to go with her alone because of Covid rules.
+Surgery #2: I have to go with her alone because of Covid rules which caused me a great deal of anxiety, fortunately I had some medical drops from CBDDY: cbd oil buy.

 Bad news: A 30 min surgery turns into 2 hours.
 Surgeon can’t get the pin out and is forced to push it in farther instead.
 But it is near a growth plate so it could cause a future issue and must be monitored for years.